healthykitchen101/healthykitchen101.com/kettles/reviews/bella/bella-ceramic-kettle-14745.md

 Cord Storage: Yes

 The Bella has a standard BPA-free plastic 360° swivel base (+2).
 At the bottom of the base is the cord storage and also three small anti-slip rubber pads (+4).
-We found that the base fit well enough but its plastic is a bit too thin to feel sturdy enough for such a heavy kettle (+0).
+Although the carafe fitted well to the base, the plastic is a bit too thin to feel sturdy enough for such a heavy kettle (+0).

 ### Power Cord